 The guidance counselor will help students pre-register for classes when she visits the classroom during the second semester of the school year.
 Students are encouraged to discuss their course selections with the guidance counselor and/or instructors before making final decisions.
 Pre-schedule recommendations will be sent home to the parent/guardian for review and approval.
-Students who plan to pursue a college degree or go directly into the work force should check with the school counselor to determine the best courses to take for their field of interest.
+Whether planning to pursue a college degree, attend a trade/technical school, join the military, or go directly into the work force, students should check with the school counselor to determine the best courses to take to facilitate future plans.
 For specific questions regarding the scheduling process, please call the high school.

 Changes of Schedule

 Parents will have an opportunity to review their child’s tentative schedule once it is completed.
 A deadline for schedule changes will be announced.
 After the deadline has passed, changes will be granted in cases where a child needs a course to graduate.
 It is strongly recommended that parents review their child’s tentative schedule closely and react within the deadline if they have concerns.
 Students have two weeks after the beginning of the school year to make schedule changes.
 The provision may be waived by the Principal due to extenuating circumstances.

 To graduate from California Area High School, a student must accumulate at least 26 credits over his/her high school career.
 It is the student’s responsibility to enroll in the courses necessary for graduation.
 A listing of the required courses follows:

 Science 3 credits